A Survey of Knowledge-Enhanced Text Generation

 \subsection{What is Knowledge-enhanced Text Generation?}

 In general, knowledge is the familiarity, awareness, or understanding that coalesces around a particular subject.
 In NLG systems, knowledge is an awareness and understanding of the input text and its surrounding context.
 These knowledge sources can be categorized into internal knowledge and external knowledge (see Figure~\ref{fig:int-ent-framework}). \textit{Internal knowledge} creation takes place within the input text(s), including but not limited to keyword, topic, linguistic features, and internal graph structure. \textit{External knowledge} acquisition occurs when knowledge is provided from outside sources, including but not limited to knowledge base, external knowledge graph, and grounded text.
 These sources provide information (e.g., commonsense triples, topic words, reviews, background documents) that can be used as knowledge through various neural representation learning methods, and then applied to enhance the process of text generation.
+In addition, knowledge introduces interpretability for models with explicit semantics.
 This research direction of incorporating knowledge into text generation is named as \textit{knowledge-enhanced text generation}.

 \begin{problem}[Knowledge-enhanced Text Generation] Given a text generation problem where the system is given an input sequence $X$, and aims to generate an output sequence $Y$.
 Assume we also have access to additional knowledge denoted as $K$.
 Knowledge-enhanced text generation aims to incorporate the knowledge $K$ to enhance the generation of $Y$ given $X$, through leveraging the dependencies among the input text, knowledge, and output text. \end{problem}